 This Privacy Statement may be updated periodically to reflect changes in our firm’s policies and applicable law.
 We suggest that you periodically review this Privacy Statement for any update.

-If you have any questions about this Privacy Statement, please contact email@example.com.
+If you have any questions or concerns about Dymon’s handling of your personal data, please contact us at firstname.lastname@example.org.